-Use the System menu items to display and configure basic administrative details of the industrial managed switch.
+Use the System menu items to display and configure basic administrative details of the managed switch.
 Under the System list, the following topics are provided to configure and view the system information.
 This list contains the following items:

-Item Function System Information The industrial managed switch system information is provided here.
-IP Configuration Configures the industrial managed switch-managed IPv4/IPv6 interface and IP routes on this page.
+Item Function System Information The managed switch system information is provided here.
+IP Configuration Configures the managed switch-managed IPv4/IPv6 interface and IP routes on this page.
 IP Status This page displays the status of the IP protocol layer.
-The status is defined by the IP interfaces, the IP routes and the neighbour cache (ARP cache) status.
+The status is defined by the IP interfaces, the IP routes and the neighbour cache (ARP cache)

+Item Function status.
 Users Configuration This page provides an overview of the current users.
 Currently the only way to log in as another user on the web server is to close and reopen the browser.
 Privilege Levels This page provides an overview of the privilege levels.
 NTP Configuration Configure NTP server on this page.
 Time Configuration Configure time parameter on this page.
 UPnP Configure UPnP on this page.
 DHCP Relay Configure DHCP Relay on this page.
 DHCP Relay Statistics This page provides statistics for DHCP relay.
 CPU Load This page displays the CPU load using an SVG graph.
-System Log The industrial managed switch system log information is provided here.
-Detailed Log The industrial managed switch system detailed log information is provided here.
+System Log The managed switch system log information is provided here.
+Detailed Log The managed switch system detailed log information is provided here.
 Remote Syslog Configure remote syslog on this page.
 SMTP Configuration Configure SMTP parameters on this page.
-Digital Input/Output Configuration digital input and output on this page.
-Fault Alarm Configuration fault alarm on this page.
-Web Firmware Upgrade This page facilitates an update of the firmware controlling the industrial managed switch.
-Save Startup Config This copies running-config to startup-config , thereby ensuring that the currently active configuration will be used at the next reboot.
+Web Firmware Upgrade This page facilitates an update of the firmware controlling the managed switch.
+TFTP Firmware Upgrade Upgrade the firmware via TFTP server Save Startup Config This copies running-config to startup-config , thereby ensuring that the currently active configuration will be used at the next reboot.
 Configuration Download Download the files to the switch.
 Configuration Upload Upload files to the switch.
 Configuration Activate Activate the configuration file present on the switch.
 Configuration Delete Delete the writable files stored in flash.
 Image Select Configure active or alternate firmware on this page.
-System Reboot You can restart the industrial managed switch on this page.
-After restarting, the industrial managed switch will boot normally.
+System Reboot You can restart the managed switch on this page.
+After restarting, the managed switch will boot normally.